lliu1871/oldversion/README.md

 # oldversion
-This repository contains old versions of the programs for phylogenetic inference
+This repository contains the old versions of the phylogenetic programs BEGFE and MP-EST